QuantumBFS/BitBasis.jl/docs/src/index.md

 ## Introduction

-The basis of linear spaces can be marked by a set of symbols, for concrete physical systems, this can be binary spins, bits, qubits, etc. They can be in general represented as binary basis, e.g `00101`, `10101`....

-This package provides tools for manipulating such basis in an elegant efficient way in Julia.
+This package provides tools for manipulating binary basis in an elegant efficient way in Julia.
+Binary basis are used to represent states of spins, qubits, qudits, etc. It stores the basis as an integer with little-endian ordering, e.g `5` for `00101`, `6` for `00110`, etc.

 ## Contents
 ```@contents